cliffordlau/cas-data-vis-wp/Notes.md

 ![](figures/github_guide/github_guide_03.png)

-Once you've done your updates, you can just commit the changes you've made like you've done on the Github website.
-The only additional thing you have to do is **push** your changes up
+Once you've done your updates, you then

+1. Stage the changes you want to commit by checking the files you want to include in this commit
+2. Put in your commit message
+3. Click commit
+4. Push the changes to the Github repo

 ![](figures/github_guide/github_guide_02.png)

+For more on how Git works, see [here](https://git-scm.com)